Skip to content

 Light pollution

-Under the Light pollution one understands the Brightening the night sky with artificial light sources.
+Under the Light pollution one understands the Brightening of the night sky by artificial light sources.
 As a result, there is no complete darkness in the affected regions, which in turn has an impact on the environment.

 Littering

-At Littering (German: Vermüllung) is the bad habit of people to litter their carelessly leaving waste in public places or orinstead of disposing of it in the waste garbage cans provided or taking it with you if necessary.
+At Littering (German: Vermüllung) is understood to be the bad habit of people to leave their Leaving litter carelessly in public places or or, instead of disposing of it in the garbage cans provided or taking it with you if necessary.

 air pollution